 wWw To access the Speakers’ Corner Trust Nigeria website, please click here.

 SCT has been working with a wide range of civil society organisations in Nigeria to develop a national Speakers’ Corner project in Africa’s most populous country.
-Now, with the award of a two-year grant by the Ford Foundation in February 2012, the new Abuja-based Speakers’ Corner Trust Nigeria, will be able to recruit staff and take the project forward.
+Now, with the award of a two-year grant by the Ford Foundation in February 2012 (subsequently renewed for a second two-year period), the new Abuja-based Speakers’ Corner Trust Nigeria, will be able to recruit staff and take the project forward.

 The initiative’s principal aim will be to create new opportunities for public participation in governance by developing a forum for open debate through which citizens can exchange ideas and opinions, develop consensus and avoid conflict, hold their elected representatives and others to account and influence policy-making and decision-taking.

-SCT’s role in the early stage of the project has been to consolidate the support already offered by a range of Nigerian, UK and international organisations, promote the initiative among key potential stakeholders, including the Nigerian Government, political parties and civil society organisations and, wherever possible, build practical working relationships.
+SCT’s role in the early stage of the project, which has been supported by the Foreign & Commonwealth Office’s Human Rights & Democracy programme, has been to consolidate the support already offered by a range of Nigerian, UK and international organisations, promote the initiative among key potential stakeholders, including the Nigerian Government, political parties and civil society organisations and, wherever possible, build practical working relationships.